pcabreus/technical_test-Deliberry/README.md

    :/usr/src/app# symfony composer install :/usr/src/app# symfony console doc:migration:migrate
    ```

+## Working with the api

+API: you can use the swagger docs on deliberry.localhost/api/docs

-4. Init the project with dummy data:
+Init the project with dummy data running:

     ```
     :/usr/src/app# symfony console app:init
     ```

+## Tests

+You can run `./vendor/bin/simple-phpunit` inside of the container in order to run the test